 Sprint 1 & 2

 In the beginning, I focused on learning how to develop 2D games for iOS and how to build a library of game assets.
-I started by creating assets for the game, and by the end of Sprint 2 I had created the assets needed.
+I started by creating assets for the game, and by the end of Sprint 2 I had created most of the assets needed.
 Through Sprint 2 to Sprint 4, I worked through Chapter 1 to 3 of 2D Apple game by tutorials.
 This gave me a basic understanding of Game development for iOS.

 Sprint 3 & 4